vish448/findingTopRepoFromGitHub/README.md

-## This repo will help to find top started repos from github
+## This repo will help to find top stared repos from github

 ## Functions
 <ul>